Bringing everything into harmony and carefully executing the meaningful details was the message.

 This also gives space to place low custom cabinets against the long wall.

+The radiator now disappears aesthetically between the two custom cabinets and form a single unit.
 To get an idea of the metamorphosis, it is worth taking a look at the picture of “before and after”.

 After this you will quickly be convinced.